projectcalico/calico/security/tutorials/calico-policy.md

 kubectl run --namespace=advanced-policy-demo access --rm -ti --image busybox /bin/sh
 ```

-This will open up a shell session inside the `access` pod, as shown below.
+This will open up a shell session inside the `busybox` pod, as shown below.

 ```
 Waiting for pod advanced-policy-demo/access-472357175-y0m47 to be running, status is Pending, pod ready: false